How to Start a Cookie Business

 The four biggest players in this industry are Campbell Soup Co, Kellogg Company, Ferrero Group, and Mondelez International, Inc., making up almost 50% of the entire market.

-A recent Mordor Intelligence report states that the US cookie market is forecast to experience a CAGR (compound annual growth rate) of 3.38% by 2027.
+A recent Mordor Intelligence report states that the US cookie market is forecasted to experience a CAGR (compound annual growth rate) of 3.38% by 2027.

 Other research suggests that an emphasis on healthy diets has lowered the demand for sweet snacks.
 But, according to IBISWorld, the industry is also battling with higher competition from overseas and an increase in costs for key ingredients.